-Rated: R Reviewed by: Jim Release date: March 5, 2005 Released by: Warner Independent
+Rated: R Reviewed by: Jim Release date: March 5, 2005 Released by: Warner Brothers

 There’s a nicely calibrated tension in The Jacket starring a wiry Adrien Brody even if its pace often languishes and the storytelling is not always cohesive.
 It may very well prompt post-screening discussions as we’re inside the blurred mind of Brody’s added protagonist Jack Starks, echoed by the film’s harsh score.